-Site Name: Site Ref/Policy Number: Solent Road North BD14 Description of Site: A greenfield site located close to Havant Town (Centre and other employment areas.
-Known Constraints: Uncertain for waders Much of the site is located in Flood Zones 2 a Brockhampton Stream flows along western b Potential for previously unidentified archaeole ogical deposits Existing Transport Provision: Within walking distance of Havant Bus and Train Stations Existing Accessibility to Local Services/Faci Within walking distance of Havant Town Cen tre and facilities Site Opportunities: It could provide 6,600 square metres of new Potential to relocate Portsmouth Water Comp Policy BD14 - Site Specific Development Rec • Flood Risk Assessment to show development is safe over its lifetime and does not result in a loss of flood water storage • A five metre buffer running along Brockhampton Stream will be kept free from development, roads and other significant structures/land raising • Flood Defence Consent will be required under the Southern Region Land Drainage and Sea Defence Byelaws for any structures (outfalls etc) or buildings located within 8 metres of the top of the bank of the Brockhampton Stream as it is designated as Main River Mitigate any impacts on Brent Geese and/or waders (Policy DM23) Employment and Skills Plan to support planning application • • • advice of Hampshire County Council, to support planning application
+Site Name: Site Ref/Policy Number: Solent Road North BD14

+A greenfield site located close to Havant Town Centre and other employment areas.

+- Uncertain for waders - Much of the site is located in Flood Zones 2 and 3 and future Fluvial Flood Zone 3 - Brockhampton Stream flows along western boundary - Potential for previously unidentified archaeological deposits

+Within walking distance of Havant Bus and Train Stations

+• Within walking distance of Havant Town Centre and facilities

+- It could provide 6,600 square metres of new office floorspace and 548 new jobs - Potential to relocate Portsmouth Water Company's existing headquarters

+- Flood Risk Assessment to show development is safe over its lifetime and does not result in a loss of flood water storage - A five metre buffer running along Brockhampton Stream will be kept free from development, roads and other significant structures/land raising - Flood Defence Consent will be required under the Southern Region Land Drainage and Sea Defence Byelaws for any structures (outfalls etc) or buildings located within 8 metres of the top of the bank of the Brockhampton Stream as it is designated as Main River - Mitigate any impacts on Brent Geese and/or waders (Policy DM23) - Employment and Skills Plan to support planning application - Heritage Statement may be required on the advice of Hampshire County Council, to support planning application

-Site Name: Site Ref/Policy Number: Solent Road South BD16 Description of Site: A brownfield site located close to Havant Town estates.
+Site Name: Site Ref/Policy Number: Solent Road South BD16

+A brownfield site located close to Havant Town Centre, the A27 and a number of industrial estates.
 The site is split into two parts by Brockhampton Lane and excludes residential properties.
 Both parts of the site have planning permission for redevelopment for employment purposes.

-Known Constraints: Air quality issues to be addressed (associate d with the additional traffic movements from the development through Havant Town Centre) Potential ground quality issues Partly in Flood Zone 2 and part of the site is i Potential for previously unidentified archaeole ogical deposits Existing Transport Provision: rain Stationa Within walking distance of Havant Bus and T Existing Accessibility to Local Services/Faci Within walking distance of Havant Town Cen Site Opportunities: A brownfield site with considerable redevelop ment potential close to Havant Town Centre It could provide 6,000 square metres of offices, manufacturing and warehousing and provide 143 to 833 jobs Potential for showrooms with trade counter fa acilities that cannot be accommodated within Havant Town Centre Policy BD16 - Site Specific Development Requirements: Appropriate surveys to assess/address potential air quality issues • Flood Risk Assessment to ensure that the risk of flooding is not increased as a result of the development • Development is preferentially located in Flood Zone 1 and the development footprint of land at risk of flooding is not increased Employment and Skills Plan to support plann advice of Hampshire County Council, to support planning application
+- Air quality issues to be addressed (associated with the additional traffic movements from the development through Havant Town Centre) - Potential ground quality issues - Partly in Flood Zone 2 and part of the site is in future Flood Zone 3 - Potential for previously unidentified archaeological deposits

+Within walking distance of Havant Bus and Train Stations

+• Within walking distance of Havant Town Centre and facilities

+- A brownfield site with considerable redevelopment potential close to Havant Town Centre - It could provide 6,000 square metres of offices, manufacturing and warehousing and provide 143 to 833 jobs - Potential for showrooms with trade counter facilities that cannot be accommodated within Havant Town Centre

+- Appropriate surveys to assess/address potential air quality issues - Flood Risk Assessment to ensure that the risk of flooding is not increased as a result of the development - Development is preferentially located in Flood Zone 1 and the development footprint of land at risk of flooding is not increased - Employment and Skills Plan to support planning application - Heritage Statement may be required on the advice of Hampshire County Council, to support planning application